LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      can also be used as an alternative to ECE.
      *No other transcript evaluation service is accepted by Loyola.*
      If you are in a rush, you can pay extra for expedited service.
-If you do *not yet have your undergraduate degree*, it is important that you send transcripts to the evaluator
+If you do *not yet have your undergraduate degree*, it is important that you send transcripts to the evaluator when all your final courses are shown, though some without grades.
+This is usually
-     *in your final semester*, when all your final courses are shown, though some without grades.
-The evaluators can only determine the equivalence to a US 4-year degree if they see all the relevant courses listed.
+     *in your final semester*,  The evaluators can only determine the equivalence to a US 4-year degree if they see all the relevant courses listed on the transcript (again, possibly some without grades yet).

      **A suggested exception to getting the** *general* **transcript evaluation:**
      If you have international graduate level coursework after 4 years of